 New York State-licensed pharmacists can provide vaccines to adults 18 and older.
 Such pharmacists must be certified by the NYS Department of Education to vaccinate against influenza, pneumococcal, meningococcal, herpes zoster and tetanus, diphtheria and pertussis.
 Pharmacists who have not been certified as an immunizer can learn more about how to become a certified immunizer in New York.

 Pharmacists who wish to administer vaccines must get a non-patient specific standing order from a licensed NYS physician or nurse practitioner.
 In New York City, pharmacists who plan to vaccinate must get their standing order from a physician or nurse practitioner who is licensed in NYS and located in NYC.

-Pharmacists who are interested in vaccinating their patients but cannot find a physician or nurse practitioner in the state to issue a standing order may be able to receive one from the NYC Department of Health.
-Pharmacists who are interested in vaccinating their patients using a standing order must attend one orientation session offered by the Department of Health.
-Please download the registration form (PDF), and send the completed form to the fax number or email address found on the form.
-You can request more information by emailing email@example.com.
+Pharmacists who are interested in vaccinating their patients but cannot find an NYS physician or nurse practitioner to issue a standing order may be able to receive one from the NYC Department of Health.
+Pharmacists are required to attend an annual orientation session offered by the Health Department to be eligible for the standing order.